Donald Trump’s Postmaster General May Be Investigated For Alleged Campaign Finance Violations, Report Says

 “Two other employees familiar with New Breed’s financial and payroll systems said DeJoy would instruct that bonus payments to staffers be boosted to help defray the cost of their contributions, an arrangement that would be unlawful,” the report read.

-Monty Hagler, a spokesman for DeJoy claimed, that DeJoy was unaware of the pressure workers felt to donate to Republican candidates.
+Monty Hagler, a spokesman for DeJoy, claimed that DeJoy was unaware of the pressure workers felt to donate to Republican candidates.
 He also said that the GOP fundraiser regularly encouraged his staffers to participate in activities outside of politics, including churches, schools, civic groups.

 “Mr. DeJoy was never notified by the New Breed employees referenced by the Washington Post of any pressure they might have felt to make a political contribution, and he regrets if any employee felt uncomfortable for any reason.”

 As noted by Slate, it’s not against the law to encourage workers to make political contributions.
-But reimbursing such donations is a violation of the law, which could land DeJoy in the ever-increasing group of Trump allies that have found themselves in legal trouble.
+But reimbursing such donations is illegal, which could land DeJoy in the ever-growing group of Trump allies that have found themselves in legal trouble.

 DeJoy is known as a prolific Republican Party fundraiser, and contributions from his former company’s workers significantly dipped after he left the company.